May 19, 2026

 • Debugging schema mismatches or broken joins across complex pipelines.

-In Snowsight, Cortex Code is exposed as an icon in the lower-right corner of the UI.
+In Snowsight, CoCo is exposed as an icon in the lower-right corner of the UI.
 If your account team has enabled the feature and your role has the right database roles, you can just click, type a question, and start using it.
 There’s nothing to deploy, no browser extensions to manage, and no requirement to convince your security team to approve yet another SaaS tool.

-It Supports the Broader Snowflake Ecosystem (and Software/Data Engineering as a Whole)
+It supports the broader Snowflake ecosystem (and software/data engineering as a whole)

-Cortex Code is not limited to simple write me a SELECT query tasks.
+CoCo is not limited to simple write me a SELECT query tasks.
 It’s evolving into an AI companion for the full lifecycle of data and software engineering.
 Further, it supports agent skills (like Claude Code) so that it can be extended beyond its core Snowflake capabilities.

-Inside Snowsight and Workspaces, Cortex Code can:
+Inside Snowsight and Workspaces, CoCo can:

 • Generate and refactor SQL in files and notebooks.